wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy/readme.txt

 = Version 1.8.1 =
 * May 15, 2017
 * Update Freemius from version 1.2.1.5 to 1.2.1.6.1
 * Changed license from "GPL version 2 or any later version" to "GPL version 3 or any later version".
-See https://www.gnu.org/licenses/rms-why-gplv3.html and https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/ for details.
+See <a href="https://www.gnu.org/licenses/rms-why-gplv3.html">GNU.org's Why Upgrade to GPLv3</a> and <a href="https://creativecommons.org/share-your-work/licensing-considerations/compatible-licenses/">Creative Commons' Compatible Licenses</a> for details.

 = Version 1.8 =
 * December 19, 2016